Donald Trump must be held responsible for inciting today’s terrorism

 — Kellyanne Conway (@KellyannePolls) January 6, 2021

-Ivanka Trump even accidentally called these domestic terrorists ‘patriots,’ not realizing that circumstances had dictated abandoning typical MAGA flattery protocol.
+Ivanka Trump even accidentally called these domestic terrorists “patriots,” not realizing that circumstances had dictated abandoning typical MAGA flattery protocol.

 Ivanka Trump addressed the rioters as "American Patriots" in a tweet, then deleted it https://t.co/lJvkzNsi1e pic.twitter.com/qSH3T9I5gc